 - Taco meat for tacos and taco salad – I made 3 lbs, which lasted for one dinner and some leftovers.
 Heated it up in a microwave our hotel room had.

-- The Whole Smith’s Popcorn chicken* – I made a quadruple batch, which lasted for two dinners
+- My Chick-fil-A Chicken – I made a quadruple batch, which lasted for two dinners

 - Chili – I made a batch that filled my 8qt Instant pot, which lasted for 2 dinners and some leftovers